-- Is integrated in and supports full access to the greater community - Provide individuals opportunities to seek employment and work in competitive integrated settings - Provide individuals the opportunity to engage in community life - Provide individuals the opportunity to control their personal resources - Provide individuals the opportunity to receive services in the community - Is selected by the individual from among setting options - Including non-disability specific settings - Ensures the individual's right of privacy - Ensures the individual's right of dignity - Ensures the individual's right of respect - Ensures the individual's right of freedom from coercion - Ensures the individual's right of freedom from restraint - Optimizes individual initiative - Optimizes an individual's autonomy - Optimizes an individual's independence in making life choices, including but not limited to: - Choice in daily activities - Choice in physical environment - Choice with whom to interact - Facilitates an individual's choice regarding services and supports - Facilitates an individual's choice regarding service provider
+- Is integrated in and supports full access to the greater community - Provide individuals opportunities to seek employment and work in competitive integrated settings - Provide individuals the opportunity to engage in community life - Provide individuals the opportunity to control their personal resources - Provide individuals the opportunity to receive services in the community - Is selected by the individual from among setting options Including non-disability specific settings - Ensures the individual's right of privacy - Ensures the individual's right of dignity - Ensures the individual's right of respect - Ensures the individual's right of freedom from coercion - Ensures the individual's right of freedom from restraint - Optimizes individual initiative - Optimizes an individual's autonomy - Optimizes an individual's independence in making life choices, including but not limited to: - Choice in daily activities - Choice in physical environment - Choice with whom to interact - Facilitates an individual's choice regarding services and supports - Facilitates an individual's choice regarding service provider

-1 SETTING 1.1 Does the program's setting isolate individuals from the surrounding community and persons who are not receiving N 1edicaid HCBS services?
-Expectation: Individuals do not receive services/training primarily in isolated facilities, or settings which limit their r potential in tegration wi ith the community at large.
-Related Questions: Is the program surrounded by high walls/fences and/or have closed/locked gates?
-YES ☐ NO Is the program setting among private residences/businesses and community resources? ☐ YES ☐ NO Does the program purposefully separate individuals receiving Medicaid HCBS services from those who do not?
-YES ☐ NO Is the program on the grounds of, or adjacent to, a public institution?
-Note: A Public Institution is an inpatient ☐ YES ☐ NO facility that is financed and operated by a county, state, municipality, or other unit of government.
-Is the setting located on a parcel of land that contains more than one State licensed facility?
-YES ☐ NO Is the setting located in a building that is also a publicly or privately operated facility that provides inpatient ☐ YES ☐ NO institutional treatment?
-1.2 Is the program traversable by the individuals it serves; does it meet the needs of individuals who require supports?
-Expectation: Individuals are able to maneuver through the hallways, doorways, and common areas with or without ut assistive d evices.
-Supp orts are available to individuals who require them.
-Related Questions: Are supports provided for individuals who need them to move around the setting independently/as they are YES ☐ NO able (grab bars, ramps, viable emergency exits etc.)?
-Are appliances/amenities accessible to individuals with varying access needs?
-YES □ NO Can individuals make use of furniture and spaces conveniently and comfortably?
-YES ☐ NO Are hallways/common areas accessible to individuals of varying needs?
-YES □ NO Are individuals, or groups of individuals, restricted from areas of the program because it is inaccessible to YES YES ☐ NO individuals with specific ambulatory needs?
-1.3 Is the program non-institutional in nature?
-Expectation: Programs should have characteristics of community settings.
-Related Questions: Does the program offer individuals flexibility outside of the structured events? ☐ YES ☐ NO Does the program afford opportunities for individual schedules that focus on the needs and desires of an ☐ YES □ NO individual?
+1 SETTING 1.1 Does the program's setting isolate individuals from the surrounding community and persons who are not receiving Aedicaid HCBS S services?
+Expectation: Individuals do not receive services/training primarily in isolated facilities, or settings which limit the community at large. ir potential in tegration wi th the Related Questions: Is the program surrounded by high walls/fences and/or have closed/locked gates?
+YES NO Is the program setting among private residences/businesses and community resources?
+YES Does the program purposefully separate individuals receiving Medicaid HCBS services from those who do not?
+YES Is the program on the grounds of, or adjacent to, a public institution?
+Note: A Public Institution is an inpatient facility that is financed and operated by a county, state, municipality, or other unit of government.
+YES □ NO Is the setting located on a parcel of land that contains more than one State licensed facility?
+YES NO NO Is the setting located in a building that is also a publicly or privately operated facility that provides inpatient institutional treatment?
+YES Expectation: Individuals are able to maneuver through the hallways, doorways, and common areas with or witho available to individuals who require them.
+Related Questions: Related Questions: Are supports provided for individuals who need them to move around the setting independently/as they are able (grab bars, ramps, viable emergency exits etc.)?
+YES □ NO Are appliances/amenities accessible to individuals with varying access needs? □ YES Can individuals make use of furniture and spaces conveniently and comfortably?
+YES Are hallways/common areas accessible to individuals of varying needs?
+Are individuals, or groups of individuals, restricted from areas of the program because it is inaccessible to individuals with specific ambulatory needs?
+YES 1.3 Is the program non-institutional in nature?
+Expectation: Programs should have characteristics of community settings. · Related Questions: Does the program offer individuals flexibility outside of the structured events?
+YES NO NO Does the program offer individuals flexibility outside of the structured events?
+Does the program afford opportunities for individual schedules that focus on the needs and desires of an individual?
+YES